 The journal publishes:

-The word count for these papers should be 2500–3500 words (excluding references, figures and tables).
+The word count for these papers should be 2500–3500 words (excluding references and figures but including abstract, key points and tables).
 These manuscripts are peer reviewed and can be commissioned or proffered.
 Internationally recognised reporting guidelines must be followed.
 Please see our Author guidelines for more detail.

 The journal publishes:

-The word count for these papers should be 1000–1500 words (excluding references, figures and tables).
+The word count for these papers should be 1000–1500 words (excluding references and figures but including abstract, key points and tables).
 Longer articles will be considered in cases where a topic of special interest for policy makers and practitioners warrants further discussion.
 These manuscripts are peer reviewed and can be commissioned or proffered.
 The journal also publishes editorials from the Editor-in-Chief or the Editorial Board – these are not peer reviewed.

 The journal publishes In Practice articles that are led by practitioners working in policy, program development or service delivery and describe insights from their work in the field, based on analysis of empirical information (quantitative or qualitative).
 These articles: